 The result: CONNECT2Careers (C2C), a summer employment program that addresses San Diego’s ongoing skills gap by providing meaningful work experiences that prepare young adults ages 16–24 for in-demand jobs.
 By aligning the career aspirations and educational backgrounds of young adults with businesses committed to developing our emerging workforce, C2C creates a positive experience for both employers and youth.

-In 2015, C2C received funding from the City of San Diego, County of San Diego, and Supervisors Greg Cox and Ron Roberts.
-Thanks to increased commitment from the City and County of San Diego, C2C was able to successfully place 884 young adults in summer jobs with 77 employers.
+Thanks to increased commitment from the City and County of San Diego, C2C was able to successfully place 1,035 young adults in jobs and internships in 2016.

 In this video, representatives from Qualcomm, the San Diego Regional EDC, Diego and Son Printing, and SDWP highlight the benefits of CONNECT2Careers.